sevenlabs-hq/carbon/README.md

 - `-i, --idl <IDL>`: Path to an IDL json file or a Solana program address.
 - `-o, --output <OUTPUT>`: Path to the desired output directory.
-- `-C, --as-crate`: Generate a directory or a crate.
+- `-c, --as-crate`: Generate a directory or a crate.
-- `--codama`: The IDL json file to parse is a Codama IDL.
+- `-s, --standard`: Specify the IDL standard to parse.
+Default: 'anchor' if not specified..
-- `-e, --event-hints`: Comma-separated names of defined types to parse as CPI Events (for '--codama' option only).
+- `-e, --event-hints`: Comma-separated names of defined types to parse as CPI Events (for '--standard codama' option only).
 - `-u, --url`: Network URL to fetch the IDL from.
 Required if input is a program address.
 - `-h, --help`: Print help information.

 #### Examples

-1. To generate a decoder from an IDL file:
+1. To generate a decoder from an Anchor IDL file:

 ```sh
 $ carbon-cli parse --idl my_program.json --output ./src/decoders
 ```

-This will parse the my_program.json IDL file and generate the corresponding decoder code in the ./src/decoders directory.
+This will parse the my_program.json Anchor IDL file and generate the corresponding decoder code in the ./src/decoders directory.

 2. To generate a decoder from an Anchor PDA IDL, specify a program address (Meteora DLMM program in this case):